TJNU-iOS-Club/BlogSrc-Of-TJNU-iOS-Club/content/en/authors/fanjiawen/_index.md

 #   link = "files/cv.pdf"

 +++
-I am a sophomore major in software engineering at Tianjin Normal University, Tianjin, China.
-I am a core member of iOS Club.
-Besides, I am a key member of the Cognitive and Affective Computing Lab at my TJNU, advised by Prof. Ziping Zhao.
+I am a 2018 undergraduate in software engineering at Tianjin Normal University, Tianjin, China.
+I participated in the 2019 ShangHai Winter Camp as a core member of the TJNU iOS Club.

+At present, under the guidance of Professor Zhang Guizhen from the College Big Data and Data Mining Laboratory, he is engaged in the study of natural language processing.

+Research direction: deep learning and natural language processing.

+If you are interested, checkout my selected projects and publications at here.
+ More info about me: https://founderjiawen.github.io/